Do Hedgehogs Need Baths? And, How to Do It?

 Hedgehogs should be bathed from time to time, as they do not clean themselves like some animals.

 The good news is that hedgehogs are great swimmers and typically enjoy bath time so it can be a fun experience for them and you.

-Hedgehogs are sensitive little critters, so below we’ve answered the common hedgehog bath and grooming questions as a guide for proper cleaning for your hedgehog.
+One thing to know is that these little mammals are sensitive critters, so below, we’ve answered the most common questions as a guide for proper bathing.